sheeeng/sheeeng.github.io/_posts/2025-01-01-fireworks.md

 categories: diary
 ---

 With every passing year, everyone grows older.
-But, I still struggling with the same problem througout my entire life.

-Took the moment to reflect on the temporal moments of our fragile lives.
+Fireworks reminded me to reflect on the temporal moments of our fragile lives.

 ![Fireworks](/assets/images/diary/2025-01-01-fireworks-dropshadow.png "Fireworks")